Report an issue with the weather scenery in your clock not moving

 If you are concerned that your clock is not forecasting accurately, please bear in mind that the clock relies entirely on changes in atmospheric air pressure.
 As a way of forecasting the weather, this has some idiosyncrasies.
 Find out more in the instruction manual, in the chapters on ‘How the clock works’, and ‘Forecasting the weather with a barometer’.

-If the forecasts have only just become erratic, after a period of sustained good use, this may be down to low battery power and it might be worth replacing old batteries with new ones.
+If the forecasts have only just become erratic, after a period of sustained good use, this may be down to low battery power and it might be worth replacing old batteries (the large ones behind the battery covers) with new ones.

 Before you get started completing the form, please note: